This post may contain affiliate links.

 Hyaluronic acid also helps to keep the skin’s protective moisture barrier strong, so that it can defend against acne-causing bacteria and other irritants.
 When skin’s moisture barrier is damaged, your skin cannot protect itself as well against bacteria, so bacteria can enter your pores, which can lead to acne.

 When it comes to clearing skin, keeping the moisture barrier strong is key.
 Most acne fighting ingredients can damage the moisture barrier pretty easily.
+It’s been shown that an impaired skin barrier can lead to increased acne.

 Another benefit of using hyaluronic acid for acne is that HA can help with wound healing and inflammation.
 So if you have inflammatory types of acne (cystic acne, papules, pustles, etc.), hyaluronic acid can help speed up healing and reduce inflammation (redness, swelling) and overall get rid of acne quicker.